voken1/docs/voken/voken_main_contract.rst

    - ``function safeMode() public view returns (bool)``

+.. _voken_whitelist_rules:

-Optimized whitelist rules:
+Optimized **WHITELIST RULES**
-   For **WHITELIST**.
-By transferring 1001 VOKEN to a whitelisted address, will sign-up for whitelist and get 1 VOKEN refund as a success signal automatically
+   By transferring 1001 VOKEN to a whitelisted address, will sign-up for whitelist and get 1 VOKEN refund as a success signal automatically.

    Functions for query: